 Understanding our customers through research

-- Household garden behaviours
+- Household behaviours

 - Business customer need

-- Usage and effectiveness of campaigns
+- Usage and effectiveness of communication campaigns through different channels

 Behavioural change messaging campaigns